Colonel, Famous American Title

 In the United States of America there are 13 states that award or have awarded the honorary titles, "Colonel" or "Lieutenant Colonel", based on a variety of circumstances to denote honor to civilians based on their noteworthiness, community service, deeds in society, or the need to assign them as commissioned officers.
 Not all of these states currently offer honorary colonelcy, but they are all equally discussed here in our website.

 Historically all of the 13 original colonies had the capacity to commission colonels.
+The most famous colonels have counties, towns, and regions named after them, many of the most important events in Early American history were accomplished by colonels.
 Colonel (U.S. Honorary Title)

 States Known to Recognize Colonels